krishhnaa/addremoveinputfields/README.md

 addremoveinputfields
 ====================
-This sample project will allow you to add input fields dynamically using jquery.
+This sample project will allow you to add and remove input fields dynamically using jquery.